mattock/otterwiki/PRODUCTION_COMPOSE.md

 The assumptions in this guide are the following:

 * The container host is Ubuntu 24.04
-* Docker is used to run the stack
+* Podman is used to run the stack
 * Otterwiki is cloned to /home/otterwiki/otterwiki
 * Raw *iptables* and *ip6tables* are used to modify the firewall configuration
 * All commands are run as *otterwiki* user unless implied otherwise by use of *sudo*

-# Creating env files for the stack
+## Creating env files for the stack

 The first step is to add two environment variable files under */home/otterwiki/otterwiki*.
 The first is for the *db* container (postgresql):